marc-maguire/Juke/README.md

 [development]: https://github.com/marc-maguire/Juke/tree/development
 **Note: On a day to day basis, [development] will be the most up-to-date branch.
+- App will not build if cloned.
+We have kept the Spotify Key private.
+You will need to add your own .swift file that includes redirect URL and a ClientID strings.
+Our app references a configCreds file, but this file is not included on Github.

 Lighthouse Labs Final Project - By Marc Maguire and Alex Mitchell